ryanartecona/pipeline.js/naming.md

  6. A Signal to which values can be sent manually, exposed as a Subscriber interface on itself.

  7. A Subject that caches the values it receives (up to a set capacity), and sends cached values immediately upon subscription.
+Afterward, sends values to existing subcribers as they are received like a normal Subject.

- 8. A Signal that proxies a Signal through an internal subscriber which guarantees that the proxied Signal will not be subscribed to more than once between all the subscriptions that the proxying (multicasting) Signal receives.
-Good for managing a side-effecting Signal.
+ 8. A proxy to a Signal which allows multiple downstream Subscribers to "share" a single subscription to the proxied Signal.
+Guarantees only a single subscription is made on the proxied signal.
+A MulticastConnection exposes a new Signal which can be subscribed to as many times as needed.
+Useful for ensuring subscription side effects or expensive work happen at most once.

  9. This is effectively a ReplaySubject with capacity 1 which finishes after the first value received.
-Similar to Rx's AsyncSubject, except an AsyncSubject accepts multiple values and only publishes the last received upon completion, where a Promise only allows a single value to even be received (called "resolution").
+Similar to Rx's AsyncSubject, except an AsyncSubject accepts multiple values and only publishes the last value received upon completion, where a Promise only allows a single value to ever be received (called "resolution").
 RACPromise has been removed from RAC, but a JS implementation basically *must* include a Promise.

  10. A handle on a subscription which when disposed removes the subscription and cleans up resources.